What I Do.

 I have always been passionate about the role of education in one’s life, believing that knowledge is an immensely transformative force for good.
 Science communication underlies much of my current professional effort, with the ultimate goal being to increase public scientific literacy and inspire learning.

-I enjoy reading, writing, and running.
+I enjoy reading, writing, and exploring mountains.